High-quality backlinks are one of the most important SEO factors.

 2. Bing Webmaster Tools Backlinks Report

-Like Search Console, Webmaster Tools has a backlink report that provides detail into all the websites linking back to yours.
+Like Search Console, Webmaster Tools has a backlink report that provides detail about all the websites linking back to yours.
 You can find the report under SEO in the left menu.

-At the top of the report, you can see the total number of referring domains, total number of referring pages, and total number of different anchor texts used.
+At the top of the report, you can see the total number of referring domains, the total number of referring pages, and the total number of different anchor texts used.

 The Domains section of the Backlinks Report shows you a list of all the unique domains that are linking to your site as well as the number of backlinks coming from each domain.

 When you click on a domain, you can see which specific pages are linking to your website and which of your URLs the links are pointing to.
 You can also see the exact anchor text being used for each link.

 SEMRush provides a comprehensive suite of digital marketing solutions including a Backlink Analysis tool that you can use to check the links for your site or any other on the web.